Pony Express Trail 50 and 100 Mile Endurance Run

 Wild horses

-The 50-mile course heads the same direction but finishes at Blackrock Pony Express station site.
-The course is VERY remote, but the roads are good if you don’t drive too fast.
+The course is remote, but the roads are good if you don’t drive too fast.
 Crews are required!
 You must have a crew or share a crew with another runner.
-Usage of a map will be required, but the course is easy to follow.
+Your crew drives along and “leap-frogs” you, stopping every few miles for you to catch up and provides you food and drink.
+The course is easy to follow and always stays on the main Pony Express dirt road.
 In general it is: “head west.”
 There are signs that point the way for the Pony Express Trail at major intersections.
+Pacers are allowed to join in and run with you at any point.
+Bicycles may ride along.

 For the 50-mile race.
 A crew is still required.
+The 50-mile race also starts Friday morning.

 For more information see: detailed course description.
 Take a visual tour of the course.